The 2018 Best Zero Turn Mower Buyer’s Guide – How to Pick The Best ZTR For You!

 (Gravely introduced a completely new way to drive a ZTR on the Gravely Pro-Walk in 2017.
 I’m hoping we will see something similar on sit down ZTR’s in the future.) https://www.youtube.com/watch?v=R8IMWEwjiqo

 Styles: Mid-Deck, Front Deck.
-Mid-deck mowers are the most common and you sit over the deck.
-A front deck mower is where the deck sticks out the front of the mower.
+Mid-deck mowers are the most common in the U.S. and you sit over the deck.
+A front deck mower is the most common in Europe where the deck sticks out the front of the mower.
 The front deck mower is highly maneuverable and gives you the highest quality of cut.
 (Commercial users like the mid-mount mowers because you can fit more of them on a trailer than you can front deck machines)

 Note: Zero-Turn mowers are designed to mow lawns.
 They are designed to mow weekly or bi-weekly growth.
 They are NOT designed to mow pastures, timber, fields, and paddocks.
 They are NOT designed to mow grass/weeds 12 inches to 6 feet tall.
 Mowing grass over 12 inches can/will damage deck spindles, belts, tires and bearings on even the most expensive ZTR’s.